We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Sound Insulation

-One of the most effective ways to soundproof a room or space is to use sound insulation.
+One of the most effective ways to soundproof a room or space is to use sound-reducing insulation.
 This insulation looks similar to fiberglass thermal insulation, but it’s typically made from mineral wool, as it is denser and more expensive than many other options.
-However, there are sound-insulation materials made from recycled blue jeans and other fabrics.
+However, there are sound insulation materials made from recycled blue jeans and other fabrics.

-Sound installation installs the same way as fiberglass insulation, making bare stud walls necessary.
+Insulation for soundproofing is installed the same way as fiberglass insulation, making bare stud walls necessary.
 For that reason, it’s best to plan ahead and insulate the walls during construction or a renovation.
-The insulation can cost around $250 for a large room, but the price varies depending on the room size and shape.
+If you install it yourself, soundproofing insulation can cost over $500 for a large room (and possibly quite a bit more than that depending on the material you use), but the price varies depending on the room size and shape.

 Window Treatments

 It doesn’t matter how well the walls are insulated if the windows don’t have a sound barrier stretched across them.
 Soundproofing windows with window treatments can block out unwanted noise, reduce sunlight, and doll the place up a bit.
-They also provide sound absorption from within a room bouncing off of the glass and creating reverberation or echoes.
+They also provide sound absorption within a room, preventing sound waves from bouncing off of the glass and creating reverberation or echoes.

 While all fabrics help reduce sound, the main material in a set of sound-deadening curtains is PVC, which reflects sounds rather than capturing them.
 Regular curtains are generally expensive, but acoustic curtains can cost two to three times as much as a typical window treatment.
 They’re also not available in as many colors or styles, but they’re an effective option for blocking sound.